JNPRAutomate/JNPRAutomateDemo-Class/docs/basicapireview.md

 The NETCONF protocol defines a simple mechanism through which a network device can be managed, configuration data information can be retrieved, and new configuration data can be uploaded and manipulated.
 The protocol allows the device to expose a full, formal application programming interface (API).
 Applications can use this straightforward API to send and receive full and partial configuration data sets.

 The NETCONF protocol uses a remote procedure call (RPC) paradigm.
-A client encodes an RPC in XML [W3C.REC-xml-20001006] and sends it to a server using a secure, connection-oriented session.
+A client encodes an RPC in extensible markup language (XML) (TODO is this suppose to link to http://www.w3.org/TR/2000/REC-xml-20001006) [W3C.REC-xml-20001006] and sends it to a server using a secure, connection-oriented session.
 The server responds with a reply encoded in XML.
 The contents of both the request and the response are fully described in XML DTDs or XML schemas, or both, allowing both parties to recognize the syntax constraints imposed on the exchange.

 A key aspect of NETCONF is that it allows the functionality of the management protocol to closely mirror the native functionality of the device.
 This reduces implementation costs and allows timely access to new features.
 In addition, applications can access both the syntactic and semantic content of the device's native user interface.